adelasantosd/normtrace-disability-rights/references/frameworks/legal-argumentation.md

 The same analytical finding may need to be reformulated differently depending on the forum.
 A legally robust argument is not only one that is doctrinally correct, but one that is appropriately structured for its intended audience.

+Jurisdiction-specific references or examples are illustrative and should be used together with the relevant country module and forum-specific context.

 ---

 ## 2. Structure of a strong legal argument